-It’s a challenge to find true-to-Vienna traditional Austrian restaurants in the tourist-saturated downtown (District 1), which makes the existence of Gasthaus Pöschl, hidden just blocks away from Kärntner Straße, all the more precious.
+It’s a challenge to find true-to-Vienna traditional Austrian restaurants in the tourist-saturated city center (District 1), which makes the existence of Gasthaus Pöschl, hidden just blocks from Kärntner Straße, all the more precious.
 Yes, some tourists also stumble in here, but you’ll notice the lively banter between the kind waitstaff and the longtime regulars (“Christian Gihl, from 6 p.m.” shows a small brass plate bolted onto the bar counter).

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.